-My younger-self used to wish that I could find a foundation with very full coverage that got all of the pimples, zits and dark circles under eyes out of my sight.
+My younger self used to wish that I could find a foundation with very full coverage that got all of the pimples, zits and dark circles under my eyes out of my sight.
 That would be perfectly fine without flaws.
 The puberty really hit me hard with acne vulgaris and over shiny, goopy T-zone.
 I even did not know the importance of a daily skincare regime, like cleansing off impurities and moisturizing skin.
 I was totally living under a rock back then

 1. Infused with Mineral Ingredients, a Lot of Emollients and Mineral Uv Filter

 The product supposedly delivers a burst of hydration leaving a celestial glow, complexion correction with sheer to medium coverage and broad-spectrum SPF 30.
 Fitting for everyday wearing.
 It’s the Allure award winner as one of the best-tinted moisturizers.
-Noted with 215% boost in skin hydration and remarkable improvements in skin texture after one week.
+Noted with a 215% boost in skin hydration and remarkable improvements in skin texture after one week.

 FYI, Squalane is produced from the hydrogenation process of Squalene, which is commonly found in olive oil, shark oil, wheat germ, rice bran and vegetable oils.
 That makes Squalane become completely saturated oil (fat), compared to the unsaturated nature of Squalene.
 It helps moisturize skin with a very lightweight, non-greasy consistency that will not provoke congestion.
-Plus, some fun facts about it come to a question. why is Squalane seemingly more desirable than Squalene and unsaturated oils (fats) in general, regarding to ointments?
+Plus, some fun facts about it come to a question. why is Squalane seemingly more desirable than Squalene and unsaturated oils (fats) in general, regarding ointments?

 Saturated oils (fat), like coconut oil and squalane, contain single bonds within their fatty acid chains.
 They are more likely to be stable and resilient against the oxidative stress of environmental perils.

 Unlike unsaturated oil, which consists of at least one double bond, is less stable and goes rancid (or oxidised) fast, when exposed to air, light, heat and pollution.
-It’s likely fraught with a shorter shelf life and skin premature aging.
+It’s likely fraught with a shorter shelf life and skin premature ageing.
 Actually, unsaturated oils are still used in skincare products though.
 Olive, avocado, sunflower and grapeseed oils are unsaturated, they are abundant in emollients and fatty (Linoleic acid and Oleic) acids.
 Often added with Tocopherol or vitamin E as an antioxidant and natural preservative to counteract their oxidation.

 Go back to our main point.
 The tinted moisturizer is enriched with Globularia Cordifolia Callus Culture (Globe Daisy), Salicornia Herbacea (Glasswort) and Melilotus Officinalis (Sweet Clover) extracts.
 These botanical-derived ingredients provide soothing, hydrating, brightening and age-defying properties, but also enhance skin’s glow.